Navigate to...

 How To Use

-Visa AR Manager provides two main API workflows that work together to support comprehensive payment capabilities.
+Visa AR Manager provides comprehensive API workflows that support both onboarding processes and payment capabilities, working together to deliver complete virtual card payment solutions.

-• Status Inquiry Workflow – Monitor and retrieve virtual card transaction status using the /varm/v1/paymentinfo endpoint.
+8. Retrieve Payment Status API – Monitor and retrieve virtual card transaction status using the /varm/v1/paymentinfo endpoint.

 Make Your First API Call

 Making your first API call helps verify that your authentication is properly configured and that you can successfully communicate with the Visa AR Manager API.
-Visa recommends that you start with a simple status inquiry call to test your setup.
+Choose your starting point based on whether you need onboarding or payment capabilities.

 Before making your first API call, ensure you have completed the authentication setup and have access to the development environment.

-1. Select the appropriate endpoint for your first call based on your use case.
+1. Select the appropriate endpoint for your first call based on your integration workflow.

 • Status Inquiry – Use GET /varm/v1/paymentinfo if you have existing request IDs to query.

-3. Build the complete URL using the certification environment base URL:
+3. Build the complete URL using the certification environment base URL.
+VDP Sandbox base URL will be published once it is live.

 4. Prepare your request body (if applicable).